Aritra232/Sorting-algorithm-/README.md

 # Sorting-algorithm-
-Here some sorting algorithm in c++ and there time complexity is different
+Here some techniques to sort data in ascending or descending order using c++ language and there time complexity is different